fluid-cloudnative/fluid/docs/en/samples/dataset_scaling.md

 hbase   544.77MiB        0.00B    2.00GiB          0.0%                Bound   30m
 ```

-> Note: In the current version of Fluid, there is a delay of a few minutes in the change of the `Cache Capacity` property when scale-down, so you may not be able to observe the change of this property quickly.
+> Note: In the current version of Fluid, there is a delay of a few minutes in the change of the `Cache Capacity` property when scale-in, so you may not be able to observe the change of this property quickly.

 The `Ready Workers` and `Ready Fuses` fields in AlluxioRuntime also become `1`:
 ```